Use advanced features like plugins, skills, and sub-agents.

 Three things only slash commands can do: clear context, show your cost, edit permissions.

-Day 1 · Why slash commandsV.1
+Day 1 · Why slash commands53

 Slash commands

-The most important slash commands
+The most important slash commands in Claude Code

 /clear